meyda/meyda/docs/guides/online-web-audio.md

 on.
 Usually this is caused by Meyda not being included correctly.
-If you're using Glitch, make sure you've installed Meyda by pasting `<script src="https://unpkg.com/meyda/dist/web/meyda.min.js"></script>` into your Javascript.
+If you're using Glitch, make sure you've installed Meyda by pasting `<script src="https://unpkg.com/meyda/dist/web/meyda.min.js"></script>` into your HTML.
 In most other projects, make sure you've installed Meyda using npm, and imported or required it into your Javascript file.

 ```js
 if (typeof Meyda === "undefined") {